snehalsobti/Multi-Core-Processor/README.md

 This memory contains the binary code for the assembly instructions.
 The memory contains 4096 16-bit words.
 Memory addresses range from 0x0000 to 0x0FFF.

 ### LED (Address - 0x1000)
 There are 10 LEDs.
 LED10 is reserved to show the *Run* status of the processor.
-To display something on LEDs, the 9 bits that are written at address 0x1000.
+To display something on LEDs, the 9 bits are written at address 0x1000.
 1 means on and 0 means off

 ### 7-Segment HEX Displays (Address - 0x2000 to 0x2005)
 There are 6 7-segment HEX Displays - HEX0 to HEX5.
-To display something on a HEX display, the 7 bits for a 7-segment display are written at the appropriate address.
+To display something on a HEX display, the 7 bits for a 7-segment display are written at the corresponding address of that HEX display.
 For example, if 01111111 written at address 0x2004 --> turns on all the segments of HEX4

 ### Switches (Address - 0x3000)
 There are 10 switches (SWs).
-SW10 is reserved to control the *Run* status of the processor.
-To
+SW9 is reserved to control the *Run* status of the processor.
+To fetch any input from the switches, the 9 bits are read from address 0x3000.
+For example, if SW9, SW6, SW2 and SW1 are on and all other switches are off --> *Run* will be equal to 1 and when we read from address 0x3000, we get the 9 bits as 001000110

+### Pushbuttons (Address - 0x4000)
+There are 4 pushbuttons (KEYs).
+To fetch any input from the pushbuttons, the 4 bits are read from address 0x4000.
+For example, if KEY3 is pressed --> when we read from address 0x4000, we get the 4 bits as 1000.
+So, we can perform Polled I/O.

+## Fundamental Idea behind Multi-Core Processor

+* First of all, I built a Verilog module named ```proc``` for a processor that can handle all the instructions mentioned in the section above.
+* Now, in the top-level module, I create two instances of ```proc``` named ```procA``` and ```procB```.
+So, basically, I get the two cores A and B of my multi-core processor.
+* The next step would be to handle the conflicts regarding memory and I/O access that might happen between the two cores.
+These conflicts are handled using the concept of memory arbiter and atomic instructions

+### Memory Arbiter

+* Both the cores share the same memory --> So, they have the same data_in signal.
+But both of them have separate Read signals named ```R_A, R_B``` and Write signals named ```W_A, W_B```.